bendechrai/workshop-secure-messenger-v1/WORKSHOP.md

 ### Hash passwords in the browser

 This will require some custom code.
-We're going to use JavaSolution to hook in to the login and registration form, and hash passwords before the form is actually submitted.
+We're going to use JavaScript to hook in to the login and registration form, and hash passwords before the form is actually submitted.

 The JavaScript in a Laravel application is kept in `resources/assets/js/app.js`.
 You can edit this file on your main machine if that's easier, using an editor of your choice.

 Add something like this to that file:

     import AuthHash from './AuthHash';
     // make sure that the page is completely loaded before we try looking for the form elements
     $(document).ready(function () {
         var ah = new AuthHash($);
         ah.authHook();